prisonerjohn/seeing-machines/content/en/docs/class-7/texture-sharing/index.md

 toc: true
 ---

 It is sometimes necessary to share more than just state updates or short messages between applications.
-You may need to share an entire image over for various reasons:
+We may need to share an entire image over for various reasons:

 * Continue image processing in another app.
 * Use OF image as a texture for a material in a 3D rendering application.